 |6.
 Total deductions – add lines 5a and 5b||-$40,000|

 |7.
 Income taxable in Utah – subtract line 6 from line 4||$5,000|

-1. The active duty military pay of a nonresident service member on line 1 would be deducted on TC-40A, Part 2, using code 82.
+1. The active duty military pay of a nonresident service member on line 1 is deducted on TC-40A, Part 2, using code 82.

-2. The total income of a nonresident spouse on line 3 would be deducted on TC-40A, Part 2, using code 88.
+2. The total income of a nonresident spouse on line 3 is deducted on TC-40A, Part 2, using code 88.